vishnupriya2411/BINF_Computational_Methods/BLAST-Analysis/README.md

 # Methods
 ## Running BLAST
 ### input data
-The input data is the data which is being retrieved from module-08 results.
+The input data is the data which is being retrieved from Transcriptome-Assembly-Analysis results.
 It's been retrieved by generating symbolic links to access data from module8.
 Now the data file is .fasta files.
 The data files are imported from previous module.
 ### BLAST
 - `BLAST` Basic Local Alignment Search Tool performs speed-optimized local alignment searches between a query and a sequence database.
 These begin with a "word" of size "W" that scores higher than a cutoff "T." The alignment is then extended in every direction, looking for one with a score of "S" or above.`makeblastdb` uses to convert .fasta file into BLAST database and creates `Trinity.fasta`.
 Trinity.fasta has mRNA sequences, to align it with Swissport which is protein database. `blastx` is used to align input query to the database.
 ### Transcoder